Country singer Tom T. Hall dies; wrote ‘Harper Valley PTA’

-Along with such contemporaries as Kris Kristofferson, John Hartford and Mickey Newbury, Hall helped usher in a literary era of country music in the early ’70s, with songs that were political, like “Watergate Blues” and “The Monkey That Became President,” deeply personal like “The Year Clayton Delaney Died,” and philosophical like “(Old Dogs, Children and) Watermelon Wine.”
+Along with such contemporaries as Kris Kristofferson, John Hartford and Mickey Newbury, Hall helped usher in a literary era of country music in the early 1970s, with songs that were political, such as “Watergate Blues” and “The Monkey That Became President,” deeply personal including “The Year Clayton Delaney Died,” and philosophical such as “(Old Dogs, Children and) Watermelon Wine.”

 “In all my writing, I’ve never made judgments,” he said in 1986.
 “I think that’s my secret.
 I’m a witness.
 I just watch everything and don’t decide if it’s good or bad.”